God Is Good

 - The Prince of Egypt: God selects Moses to deliver his people from slavery.
 Red Sea parting ensues.

 - Disney's The Hunchback of Notre Dame: Everyone from Frollo to the Archdeacon believes that God will always punish the wicked and aid the righteous.
 Many view Frollo's death as direct divine intervention.
+However, the Archdeacon also seems to believe in God's mercy, and scolds Frollo for not showing it.

 - The Candlemaker from The Book of Life, while he's not exactly God, he's this universe's closest equivalent as a powerful being whose job is to maintain the balance and the peace over the world of the living and the dead, and he's quite a nice guy.